Traveling around Croatia is straightforward, with several good transport options, but if you want the most flexibility, renting a car is hard to beat.

 Few vacation activities are more delightful than cruising along the Dalmatian coast, windows down, and the warm wind blowing through your hair, stopping wherever you please, and visiting gorgeous historic towns.
 Oh yeah!

 On the other hand, when driving through Croatia yourself, you won’t be able to take in the scenery as much as you would with other Croatia transport options.
-You’ll have to continually keep your eyes on the road, especially during summer when the traffic on Croatia roads is horrendous.
+You’ll have to keep your eyes on the road all the timeroadpeciathe timeimeng the sumduring the summer mwhenwhentian roads are horrendous.

-Tip 2: If you’re wondering what side of the road Croatia drives on, it’s on the right side!
+Tip: If you’re wondering which side of the road Croatia drives on, it’s on the right!

-One of the most comfortable and luxurious ways to travel Croatia is with a gulet expert – this way, you’ll sail around the glorious Croatian islands, leaving behind the mainland crowds and stress.
-The captain and crew will pamper you the entire way, ensuring a fantastic atmosphere and offering meals and drinks.
-On top of that, it’s possible to personalize almost everything, from the route and activities to drinks and food options.
+One of the most comfortable and luxurious ways to travel to Croatia is with a gulet expert – this way, you’ll sail around.
+Don’t miss the glorious Croatian islands during your trip to Croatia, leaving behind the mainland crowds and stress.

-Budget travelers in Croatia without a car who’d like to travel between the larger cities won’t find a better Croatia public transport option than taking the bus.
-The bus network in Croatia is reasonably good, with connections between cities prolific.
+Budget travelers in Croatia without a car who’d like to travel between the larger cities won’t find a better option than taking the bus.
+The bus network in Croatia is reasonably good, with frequent connections between cities.
 You can zoom through Croatia on a bus from Zagreb to Split, Zadar to Plitvice Lakes National Park, and Rijeka to Dubrovnik.
 It’s exceptionally convenient and cheap.

-The downside of this, however, is that traveling by bus in Croatia is super popular.
-As thousands of tourists and backpackers head to the Adriatic in the peak season, they get really full.
-Therefore, I always tell families that buses in Croatia are a very inconvenient option for those with kids traveling with multiple suitcases.
-On top of that, if a few of you are in a group, it can be just as cheap (or just a little extra) to rent your own hire car or get a private transfer.
+Therefore, I always tell families that buses in Croatia are a very inconvenient option for those traveling with kids and multiple suitcases.
+If a few of you are in a group, it can be just as cheap (or just a little extra) to rent your own hire car or get a private transfer.

-It’s impossible to get to Croatian islands by bus, which could be a major disadvantage if you plan to island-hop Croatia.
-However, travel between popular towns is a great choice for mainland Croatia.
+You cannot reach Croatian islands by bus alone; travel requires a ferry or catamaran connection, which could be a significant disadvantage if you plan to island-hop Croatia.
+However, travel between popular towns is an excellent choice for mainland Croatia.

-There can be some logistical planning issues with traveling to Croatia by bus in that there are a dozen bus companies in Croatia, and to date, not one bus company can take you all over the country.
-To find the best bus company in Croatia for your specific needs, you’ll need to look up each of the operators individually.
-Check out Cazmatrans, Libertas, Autotrans, Croatia Bus, and Promet Split to get you started.
+Traveling to Croatia by bus can pose logistical challenges.
+There are a dozen bus companies in Croatia, and to date, none can take you all over the country.
+To find the best bus company for your specific needs, you’ll need to look up each operator individually.

 When it comes to pure convenience, nothing beats private transfers.
 You can take private transfers all over Croatia, from airport arrival halls to your hotel and between cities.